toolisticon/aptk/annotationwrapper/README.md

     /**
      * Checks if passed element is annotated with this wrapper annotation type : PrettyExample
+     * @param element The element to check for wrapped annotation type
      * @return true, if passed element is annotated with PrettyExample annotation, otherwise false */ public static boolean isAnnotated(Element element) {